mmeinhar/SoftwareEnergyEfficiency-MCP-Server/README.md

-# Energy Efficiency MCP Server
+# Software Energy Efficiency MCP Server

-This MCP (Model Context Protocol) server provides tools for suggesting energy efficiency improvements in Java, Python, and JavaScript code.
-It is designed to integrate with GitHub Copilot in VSCode, allowing the IDE to query for suggestions based on static analysis approximated via semantic search on a dataset of efficiency observations.
-Written in Python.
+This MCP (Model Context Protocol) server provides tools for suggesting energy efficiency improvements in any computer language (dataset currently supports only Java).
+It has been tested with GitHub Copilot in VS Code, allowing the IDE to query for suggestions based on static analysis approximated via semantic search on a dataset of efficiency observations.
+The server processes code as strings and does not execute it.

-The server uses FastMCP 2.x and can run locally via stdio or remotely via SSE.
+The server is written in Python using FastMCP 2.x and can run locally via stdio or remotely via SSE.
 Data is stored in a JSON file by default or in a cloud-hosted Qdrant vector database for larger datasets.
 The project is developed and tested in GitHub Codespaces within a Docker container, with setup automated via `.devcontainer/devcontainer.json`.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Features
-- Supports Java, Python, and JavaScript.
+- Supports any computer language, but the current dataset only includes Java.
 - Semantic search for relevant efficiency suggestions based on code snippets.
-- Low RAM usage and fast response times, even for datasets >1000 entries.
 - Conditional storage: JSON for simple setups, Qdrant for scalable vector search.
 - Easy migration from JSON to Qdrant.
 - Containerized for consistent development in GitHub Codespaces.
+- **WARNING:** The MCP server does not currently implement authentication for secure access to it.

 ## Tested with the following MCP Clients
-1. GitHub Copilot
+- GitHub CoPilot in Visual Studio Code

 ## Project Structure
 - **.devcontainer/**: GitHub Codespaces configuration (`devcontainer.json`).
-- **config/**: Configuration files (currently empty; use `.env` for env vars).
-- **data/**: Dataset JSON file.
+- **data/**: Software energy efficiency dataset JSON file.
-- **docs/**: Additional documentation (e.g., API details).
 - **src/**: Source code for the server and utilities.
 - **tests/**: Unit tests.
 - **Dockerfile**: Defines the Docker image for the server.